 Regeneration is impossible when the cell body dies and is unlikely when the axon is completely lost.

 History should focus on type of symptom, onset, progression, and location, as well as information about potential causes (eg, family history, toxic exposures, past medical disorders).
-Physical and neurologic examination (see Evaluation of the Neurologic Patient : Neurologic Examination) should further define the type of deficit (eg, motor deficit, type of sensory deficit, combination).
+Physical and neurologic examination (see page Evaluation of the Neurologic Patient : Neurologic Examination) should further define the type of deficit (eg, motor deficit, type of sensory deficit, combination).
 Sensation (using pinprick and light touch for small fibers; using vibration and proprioception tests for large fibers), motor strength, and deep tendon reflexes are evaluated.
 Cranial nerve as well as central and peripheral nerve function is evaluated.
 Whether motor weakness is proportional to the degree of atrophy is noted, as are type and distribution of reflex abnormalities.
-Autonomic function is evaluated (see Autonomic Nervous System).
+Autonomic function is evaluated (see page Autonomic Nervous System).

 Physicians should suspect a peripheral nervous system disorder based on the pattern and type of neurologic deficits, especially if deficits are localized to particular nerve roots, spinal nerves, plexuses, specific peripheral nerves, or a combination.
 These disorders are also suspected in patients with mixed sensory and motor deficits, with multiple foci, or with a focus that is incompatible with a single anatomic site in the CNS.